Loans from

 A Note from CreditNinja on Balance Transfer Credit Cards & Loans

-A personal loan for transferring a balance can be a useful tool for consolidating high-interest debts into one loan.
+A personal loan for transferring a balance can be a useful tool for consolidating high-interest debts, like bad credit loans, into one loan.
 By transferring multiple debts into one loan, you may potentially save money on interest charges in addition to simplifying your monthly payments.
+Before agreeing to this option, it’s important to understand your specific credit scores, the lender’s credit requirements, and loan details like minimum payment, APR, etc.

 When comparing loans for balance transfers, take into account loan details like: